Welcome to the SCB Kingston Chapter!

 The Society for Conservation Biology Kingston Chapter is a group of Queen’s students and faculty striving to conserve local and global biodiversity.
 With innovative programming that brings conservation into the classroom, exciting initiatives covering climate change to shoreline cleanups, and intensive fundraisers for like-minded conservation groups, SCB is proud to host the UN 17SDG Youth Training Seminar at Queen’s University!

 |Visit our Events Page to see what we’ve been up to recently!

-The Sustainable Campus & Issues Committee is responsible for naturalizing the outdoor atrium of the Biosciences Complex and other sustainable initiatives on campus, as well as keeping members up to date on conservation issues of local, regional and global focus.
+The Sustainable Campus & Issues Committee is responsible for many of the Chapter’s sustainable initiatives on campus, such as the implementation of the SCB Native Pollinator Garden, as well as keeping members up to date on conservation issues of local, regional and global focus.